 The recipe says to bake the pastry ring until it’s golden brown and hot throughout.
 What is the best way to know when the filling is hot at the center, exactly?

 What a great question!
-I find that the best way to know when the center of something I’m baking, say a casserole or like this pastry ring, is hot, is to temp the filling using my instant read meat thermometer.
+I find that the best way to know when the center of something I’m baking is hot (say a casserole or something such as this pastry ring), is to temp the filling using my instant read meat thermometer.
 A safe and hot internal temperature should register 160-65 degrees F.

 What should I serve with the Ham and Bacon Pastry Ring?

-We like to serve fresh fruit or fruit salad alongside this tasty crescent roll ring, along with scrambled eggs or an omelette.
+We like to serve fresh fruit or fruit salad alongside this tasty crescent roll ring, along with scrambled eggs or an omelette, because we are most often serving this for brunch.
+If you’re serving it as an appetizer, say for a watch party or tailgating party, it’s good served with side salads and chips.

-Printable Directions for Making Ham and Bacon Pastry Ring
+Printable Directions for Making a Ham and Bacon Pastry Ring

 Ham and Bacon Pastry Ring